 Even if there is they won’t be able to afford your coffee so you cannot set up a coffee shop business in such an area.

 Also, you need to do your findings on the kind of coffee brands Nigerians like or the kind of coffee Nigerians might like.
 Let’s not forget the way and method you prepare this coffee for drinks is also important as this determines the taste of your coffee.

-You need to work on getting the taste for your coffee.
+You need to work on getting the taste of your coffee.
 You can get this after trials and different tastes you offer to customers so don’t beat yourself up if you don’t get it instantly.

 The taste of your coffee will be like how coke got its perfect taste after some time that you have perfected it and people (customers) will be able to recognize it anywhere they go.

 Also, you need to find out if selling only coffee in the coffee shop business is enough to keep the business going.

-From my little findings from coffee shop business both inside and outside in Nigeria I have discovered that most of the coffee shops that are making good sales are not selling only coffee.
+From my little findings from the coffee shop business both inside and outside in Nigeria, I have discovered that most of the coffee shops that are making good sales are not selling only coffee.

 Most of them have other foods they sell alongside their coffee.
-Some of them add snacks like dough-nut, short-bread and other kind drinks like yogurt and cream milk to their sales.
+Some of them add snacks like dough-nut, short-bread, and other kinds of drinks like yogurt and cream milk to their sales.

 So what this means is that if you are not coming in to buy coffee you will surely come in to buy dough nut, or tea or something else – what I call diversifying your income in a business.